arturomoncadatorres/deepsurvk/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Before submitting a bug issue, please make sure that it hasn't been already addressed by searching through the past issues!
+Thank you for taking time to report a bug.
+Before submitting an issue, please make sure that it hasn't been already addressed by searching through the past issues!
 -->